 - What’s Next for iPadOS

-We’ll start with an early look at the iPadOS 15.3 update’s performance.
+We’ll start with a look at the iPadOS 15.3 update’s performance.

 iPadOS 15.3 Review